 Company Insolvency Solicitors

-When the directors of a company believe that its solvency is in doubt, they are required to concentrate on minimising losses to creditors rather than maximising returns to shareholders.
-The solicitors at JMW can provide comprehensive and practical advice to ensure that a business’s losses are kept to a minimum.
+When a business is facing insolvency, directors are required by law to concentrate on minimising losses to creditors, rather than maximising returns to shareholders.
+If your company is facing doubts over its solvency, the specialist company insolvency solicitors at JMW can provide comprehensive and practical advice to help keep losses to a minimum.

-There is no statutory definition of the term ‘insolvent’, but the courts are likely to determine that a company is insolvent by reference to the relevant provisions of the Insolvency Act 1986, which, in turn, refers to circumstances where either:
+There is no statutory definition of the term ‘insolvent’.
+To determine whether a company is insolvent, the courts will usually make reference to the relevant provisions of the Insolvency Act 1986, which refers to circumstances where either:

-- The value of a company’s liabilities exceeds its assets (balance sheet insolvency), or
+- The value of a company’s liabilities exceeds its assets, known as balance sheet insolvency

-- A company is unable to pay its debts as and when they fall due (cash flow insolvency)
+- A company is unable to pay its debts as and when they fall due, known as cash flow insolvency

-Directors need to regularly monitor financial management information and to remain alert to signs of their company being cash flow insolvent.
-Typical examples of such signs include:
+Directors need to regularly monitor their financial management information and remain alert to signs of their company becoming cash flow insolvent.
+Typical warning signs include: